Employee Policies are flexible rules you can configure to automatically calculate employee overtime, in/out and time range rounding, and more.

 Round an employee's punches to the nearest set of minutes.
 It can also be set up to only apply to the first and last punch of the day with a threshold of how long their workday generally is.
 A common setting is to the nearest 15 minutes.

-How this rounding setting works is that an employee's clock in would first go to the nearest minute (an employee clocking in at 7:06 and 38 seconds would round to 7:07 AM), then it would round to the nearest specified minutes.
+How these rounding setting works is that an employee's clock in would first go to the nearest minute (an employee clocking in at 7:06 and 38 seconds would round to 7:07 AM) as normal, then it would round to the nearest specified minutes of the In/Out Rounding.

 For example with a 'nearest 15-minute rounding', If an employee's clock in/out is at 7:07 AM, it would round to 7:00 AM.
 If an employee's clock in is at 7:08 AM, it would round to 7:15 AM.